 The Assisi Machine explores storytelling through myth, dramatic verse and dialogue.
 It was broadcast by Radia.fm and syndicated to 21 stations worldwide in August 2018.

 The Assisi machine is the story of a machine that can translate birdsong into human speech.
 The machine’s creator has died under mysterious circumstances and his machine is at first thought to be a hoax.

 The drama unfolds through extended drone sound pieces where we hear a machine trying – and eventually succeeding – in translating birdsong.
 And, it turns out that the birds speak in poetry.

 The dramatic movement is not through dialogue or gesture, but through the interplay of poetry and drone music.
 (Drones are a recurrent theme of my practice, as they force us to focus on change, which in this case drives the drama.)

 First, there is the drone of the sitar or the bagpipes, which Indian musicology says is the sound the universe makes.
-It may or may not also be the music of spheres, either way, it keeps the world in existence, in balance.
+It may or may not also be the music of spheres, either way, it keeps the world in existence.
 This drone works busily behind the scenes, just like worker bees, who are also drones.

-Drones Over Keyham were commissioned to close the Plymouth Art Weekender in September 2018.
+Drones are an all-girl Electro-Punk-Art kind of band.
 We were also ‘fresh find of the week’ on BBC Introducing in May 2018.
-We have been described as ‘the best band in the Plymouth.
-Underground’, which I guess is something.
+We have been described as ‘the best band in the Plymouth underground’, which I guess is something.